BrewBlox/brewblox-documentation/docs/dev/decisions/20200723_typed_fields.md

 ## Changes

-- A new format is introduced for Unit and Link data.
+- A new format is introduced for Quantity and Link data.
 - UI and Spark service can read both postfixed and typed objects.
 - UI and Spark will use typed objects when converting blocks to JSON.
 - Spark history data will continue to use the postfixed notation.